 Lockwood Kipling retired in 1893.
-On returning to England he spent his retirement working with family, friends, and colleagues.
+On returning to England, he spent his retirement working with family, friends, and colleagues.
 Drawing upon his knowledge of Indian art and architecture, Lockwood created innovative book designs and illustrations, many for his son Rudyard.
 He also rekindled his love of pottery, and one of my favourite exhibits is this terracotta tobacco jar.

 Lockwood Kipling: Arts and Crafts in the Punjab and London

 Lockwood Kipling: Arts and Crafts in the Punjab and London will be on show from 14th January to 2nd April 2017.
-The display will be on display at the Bard Graduate Centre from 15th September 2017 to 4th February 2018.
+The display will be at the Bard Graduate Centre from 15th September 2017 to 4th February 2018.

-Admission is free and further information is available from the V&A Museum.
+Admission is free, and further information is available from the V&A Museum.

 © 2017 Frances Spiegel